The Scripture Meditation Plan

 I immediately stopped reading Hebrews.
 (I didn’t even look at it again until I was thirty.)
 But studying Paul’s two letters to Timothy was good.
 I read them three or four times.

 And then, once again, I was stuck.
 What should I read next?
-My Proverbs/Hebrews/Timothy venture sparked a multi-year struggle to find a reading plan that could pass the test of time.
+My venture with Proverbs, Hebrews, and Timothy sparked a multi-year struggle to find a Scripture reading plan that could pass the test of time.

 Those Weren’t My Only False Starts

-Our bodies are fed by daily bread, and our souls are nourished by God’s Word.
-But like my many past diet failures, I couldn’t find a Bible plan that lasted more than a few months.
+Our bodies are fed by bread, and our souls are fed by God’s Word.
+But like my past diet failures, I couldn’t find a Bible plan that lasted more than a few months.
 I tried:

 - Several One-Year Bible plans.
 I always bogged down in the middle of Isaiah or else missed a week and had to read twenty chapters of Leviticus to catch up.
 And I quit.

 - Multiple church lectionaries.
-But most lectionaries fail to cover the entire Bible, and the pace of their readings conflicted with the pace of my prayer.
+But almost no lectionary covers all of Scripture, and the pace of their readings conflicted with the pace of my prayer.
 I was often drawn to a few verses, wanting to reflect on them rather than move on.
 I always fell behind.
 And I quit.

 I Never Told a Soul